rafaeltedesco/pandas_csv_to_html/README.md

 # pandas_csv_to_html

+It's working and do the work for me

-## Maybe you can make some adjustments to fit into your necessity
+## maybe you can make some adjustments to fit into your necessity